Last updated June 2019

 If you fail to provide personal data

-If you do not provide the information we need then we may not be able to provide all our services to you, and ultimately you may not be able to hold a tenancy or lease with us, or sell or purchase a property through us.
+If you do not provide the information that we need to enter a tenancy or lease we may not be able to provide all our services to you, and ultimately you may not be able to hold a tenancy or lease with us, or sell or purchase a property through us.

 How we use your personal data